March in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Read more about the weather and changes in nature in Poland in spring.

-In March 2025, there will be no shopping Sundays in Poland.
-The next shopping Sunday will be on April 13 and April 27.
+In March 2026, there will be one shopping Sunday in Poland: March 29.
+The next shopping Sunday will be on April 26.
 Click here to read our post about shopping Sundays in Poland.
 Read our post with the list of online stores in Poland delivering groceries to your home.

 - March 8